MrE-Fog/go-avalanria/cmd/clef/extapi_changelog.md

 }
 ```

 Not all fields are required, though.
-This mAVNod is really just a UX helper, which massages the
+This mavnod is really just a UX helper, which massages the
 input to conform to the `EIP-712` [specification](https://docs.gnosis.io/safe/docs/contracts_tx_execution/#transaction-hash)
 for the Gnosis Safe, and making the output be directly importable to by a relay service.